Did you know?

 After the address has been entered your user has to move on to selecting their “city” or “region”.
 These free typing text fields can be prone to errors, so the best way of eliminating these is to integrate a third-party service like Getziptastic so that when a user enters their postcode, the city or region fields are auto-filled.

-If you do integrate functionality like this though, you must ensure that you let the user manually adjust the output, just the wrong region gets displayed.
+If you do integrate functionality like this though, you must ensure that you let the user manually adjust the output, just in case the wrong region gets displayed.

 5. Don’t duplicate shipping fields and always make sure “Billing Address” comes before “Shipping Address”